 What is a green credit card good for?

 For the most part, what’s right about a green credit card is nothing new.
-The points earned by consumers who use these types of credit cards are typically redeemable in the same way as traditional cash back or travel rewards.
+The points earned by consumers who use these types of credit cards are typically redeemable like traditional cash back or travel rewards.

 There are important factors to consider when deciding between your options: